Sanders ascendant, Klobuchar on the move one month out from Iowa caucuses

 All of these candidates are making their pitches to persuadable Iowa Democrats.
 As with voters in New Hampshire, polls suggest that many caucus-goers in the Hawkeye State remain undecided or willing to change their mind in the month to go until caucus day.

-For the first time, Iowa will provide some caucusing via satellite, to allow people who can’t make it to their in-person precinct caucus locations on the night of Monday, Feb.
+For the first time, Iowa will provide some caucusing via satellite, to help people who can’t make it to their in-person precinct caucus locations on the night of Monday, Feb.
 3. Iowa Democrats have been applying to hold these satellite caucuses at places like factories, firehouses, group homes or community gathering places.
 The new option should help shift workers, Iowans with disabilities and those serving overseas take part.

 As of two weeks ago, roughly 99 locations had been approved – including 25 outside the state.

-But Link said that organization still matters, emphasizing that “if you want to win the Iowa caucuses you’ve got to get your people to turn up on a Monday night” in the middle of a what will likely be a cold Hawkeye State winter.
+But Link said that organization still matters, emphasizing that “if you want to win the Iowa caucuses you’ve got to get your people to turn up on a Monday night” in the middle of what will likely be a cold Hawkeye State winter.

-Fox News' Andrew Craft, Kelly Phares, Andres Del Aguila and Allie Raffa contributed to this report
+Fox News' Andrew Craft, Kelly Phares, Andres Del Aguila and Allie Raffa contributed to this report.